Rock Rapids Chamber of Commerce

 VFW Auxiliary #6960 meets monthly to promote patriotism and support to the community.

-Women’s Action Club, with dual purposes of benefitting the community while socializing and having fun, meets six times a month.
+With dual purposes of benefitting the community while socializing and having fun, meets six times a year.
 The group supports civic and school projects through annual donations.

 Xi Zeta Kappa and Iota Tau chapters of Beta Sigma Phi, a nationally-recognized chapter with a philanthropic as well as social focus.
 The groups believe in giving back to the community following annual fund-raising events.
 The chapters also promote cultural development of their members through programs and chapter meetings.